THE LAUREL & HARDY COLLECTION (U) SET FOR

 DUCK SOUP - restored black-and-white silent comedy with music

-FORTY-FIVE MINUTES FROM HOLLYWOOD - restored black-and-white silent comedy with music
+FORTY-FIVE MINUTES FROM HOLLYWOOD - restored black-and-white silent comedy

 BIG BUSINESS - restored black-and-white silent comedy with music